yseulthb/yseulthb.github.io/_posts/2018-06-30-science_com.md

 And this is the point I want to further develop.

 There's no doubt scientists should be the first concerned by the credibility of science.
 However, I do believe that this necessarily goes along with the general public's good understanding of what science is, and whether they can trust it or not.
-Obviously trusting science is not the right term to use but that's the very point of it.
+Obviously trusting science is not the right term to use but that's very much the point I want to make.
 People from outside science should be educated/taught about how to understand science, and how to develop their critical thinking.
 Science is not a truth but is a process.
 What was true at a given time might be proven wrong at any other time, and the reverse works as well.
 Sadly enough, too often scientific data or results are misinterpreted.
-And although scientists do oversell their findings, being precautious regarding data interpretation won't prevent people to misunderstanding a point.
+And although scientists do oversell their findings, being precautious regarding data interpretation won't prevent people from misunderstanding a point.
 Media for example like very much to use appealing article headers that often turn out to make a point that is outside the scope of the study they're refering to.
 Instead of being crossed with the media, I believe it would be much more effective if scientists took the time to make their findings accessible to someone who is not in their field.
 And this is another point that is reached as well: the fact that even scientists if they're not in the field, could easily fall into this misinterpretation abyss.